-The Entertainment Officer will be responsible for organising and publicise a variety of entertainment and other social activities to reflect the interests of all sections of the student body.
+The Entertainment Officer will be responsible for organising and promoting a variety of entertainment and other social activities to reflect the interests of all sections of the student body, they will be supported by the SU Coordinator to do so.
 In order to do this they will need to establish and maintain contact with relevant clubs, societies, companies and organisations which may be advantageous to students, as well as establishing and maintaining contact with relevant officers at other colleges in the area, and liaising with the Clubs and Societies Officer.

-They will be responsible for the sale and distribution of tickets and the collection of monies for activities and events and must ensure that all money from ticket sales is passed to the College's Finance Manager for banking as soon as possible and at the latest by the next day.
+They will be responsible for the sale and distribution of tickets and the collection of monies for activities and events and must ensure that all money from ticket sales is passed to the College's

+Finance Manager for banking as soon as possible and at the latest by the next day.